Yatagarasu50469/SLADS/README.md

 In the case that multiple configuration files are provided in the form of: CONFIG_*descriptor*.py, the RESULTS folder will be duplicated with the same suffix for ease of testing.
 Configuration file will be copied into the results directory at the termination of the program.

-# OPERATIONAL PROCEDURE
+# EXPERIMENTAL IMPLEMENTATION PROCEDURE

+**Note:** Currently only supported/validated for DESI MSI equipment; MALDI and general image formats are under development.

-**Note:** In order to use a SLADS model in a physical implementation, the files resultant from the training procedure must be located within './RESULTS/TRAIN_RESULTS/'.
+**Note:** In order to use a trained model in a physical implementation, the files resultant from the training procedure must be located within './RESULTS/TRAIN_RESULTS/'.

-Prior to engaging the physical equipment run SLADS with the **impModel** variable enabled in the configuration file.
+Prior to engaging the physical equipment run the program with the **impModel** variable enabled in the configuration file.
 All other testing and training flags within **Parameters: L0,** should be disabled.
-The program will then wait for a file: **LOCK** to be placed within the ./INPUT/IMP/ folder; which when it appears will trigger the program to read in any data saved into the same folder and produce a set of points to scan, (row number, and position in um to start scanning for 1 second, based on specified scan rate for the sample) saved in a file: **UNLOCK**.
-SLADS will delete the **LOCK** folder then, signalling the equipment that point selections have been made and in preparation for the next acquisition iteration.
-As with the training and testing datasets, it is expected that the data will be given to SLADS in MSI files in accordance with the format mentioned in the **TRAINING/TESTING PROCEDURE** section.
-When SLADS has reached its termination criteria it will produce a different file: **DONE**, instead of: **UNLOCK**, to signal the equipment that scanning has concluded.
-A sampleInfo.txt must be included in the implementation directory as outlined in the CONFIGURATION section.
+The program will then wait for a file: **LOCK** to be placed within the ./INPUT/IMP/ folder; which when it appears will trigger the program to read in any data saved into the same folder and produce a set of points (row number, and column positions in um) to physically scan, saved in a file: **UNLOCK**.
+The **LOCK** will then be automatically deleted.
+This signals the equipment that new scan positions have been output and that the program is then waiting for **LOCK** to re-appear.
+As with the training and testing datasets, it is expected that the data will follow  the format mentioned in the **TRAINING/TESTING PROCEDURE** section.
+When the termination criteria has been met it will produce a different file: **DONE**, instead of: **UNLOCK**, to signal the equipment that scanning has concluded.
+Note that a sampleInfo.txt must be placed in the implementation directory after the program has been initialized (python SLADS.py), but prior to placement of the first LOCK file.
+The sampleInfo.txt should follow the format outlined in the CONFIGURATION section.

 # FAQ
 ###  **I read through the README thoroughly, but I'm still getting an error, am confused about how a feature should work, or would like a feature/option added**